 Cutting down trees may seem like a simple task as long as you have the necessary tools and equipment.
 However, when you start trying it on your own, you will realize how challenging it can get.
 In fact, tree removal is a very risky job that requires expertise and a whole lot of experience.

 Before anything else, it is important for you to understand that the decision on whether you should cut down a tree is in your hands.
-Even if the tree stands in your property, you may have to secure permits to get the job done.
-In fact, in many cases, you are required to hire a licensed tree contractor to do the work for you.
+Even if the tree stands on your property, you may have to secure permits to get the job done.
+In fact, in many cases you are required to hire a licensed tree contractor to do the work for you.
 Of course, it would still be good to know some of the tree removal tips below for you to stay informed.

 1. Use the right equipment and safety gear must be worn at all times.

 A chainsaw, some ropes, and other tools and equipment are necessary for proper tree removal.
 The person cutting down a tree must also wear safety gear such as leg protection, safety glasses, and gloves.
 Safety must always be the top priority.

 2. Clear the tree’s surroundings before doing anything.

 It may be quite surprising because it’s supposed to be a given, but one of the most common mistakes when cutting down trees is lack of proper preparation.
 This preparation involves clearing the tree’s surroundings.
 Make sure there are no humans other than those who will cut the tree, as well as animals, surrounding the tree area.
 Remove all outdoor furniture, flower pots, cars, or anything else that can be damaged when branches and other parts of the tree fall down.